 Over the past twenty-five years, intercultural missionary work has formed part of a broad vocation encompassing structural engineering, graphic design, printing, website development, property management, teaching, training, mentoring, academic study, doctoral research, writing and publishing.

 These experiences have facilitated the development of a wide range of business and leadership skills, a holistic, vocational philosophy of Christian life, work and service and an itinerant, missionary engagement with Africa that has taken place without institutional backing.

-Out of this engagement, I have developed a biblical learning resource, named Maize Plant Discipleship, designed to be appropriate to leaders and learners in Burkina Faso and other African contexts, formulated in response to doctoral research, carried out with Fuller School of Intercultural Studies.
+- Out of this engagement, I developed a biblical learning resource, named Maize Plant Discipleship, formulated in response to doctoral research for use in African contexts.

 Dr John Clements